-On the assumption that the chassis were numbered in unbroken sequence, then, if we subtract the first car’s chassis number from the last, we can get a reasonable idea of the maximum number of cars that could have been produced:
+Given that chassis were numbered sequentially, if we subtract the first car’s chassis number from the last one’s, we can get a reasonable idea of the maximum number of cars that could have been produced (assuming no more later special orders will be found):

-If you then add the two GT5s built later during the GT5-S production run, we can reasonably assume a maximum of 276 cars that could have been produced.
-Then we have to subtract the number of GTS, L and various racing Panteras built during the GT5 production run, because these other models were produced concurrently within this VIN range.
-I have found 78 non-GT5 cars so far, although I fully expect more were made during this period.
-Therefore, my best calculation of the maximum possible number of GT5 Panteras is as follows:
+If you add the two known later special orders, there is a maximum of 276 cars that could have been produced.
+Next, we have to subtract the number of GTS, Gr3, GT4 and L Panteras built during the official GT5 production run, because these models were produced concurrently.
+I have found 36 of these with VINs between 9100 and 9374.
+Therefore, my best estimate of the maximum possible number of GT5 Panteras, based on the second option, is as follows:

 The first GT5-S is known to be 9375, a 1985, and the last is the last GT5-S is 9562, a 1990.